garrandall/popular-music-data/tracks/west-coast-lana-del-rey.md

 I can see my baby swinging
 His Parliament's on fire and his hands are up
 On the balcony and I'm singing
-Ooh, baby, ooh, baby, I'm in love
+Oh, baby, oh baby, I'm in love

 I can see my sweet boy swaying
 He's crazy y Cubano como yo, my love